 The other thing to note is that Moscow’s stations are beautiful!
 From baroque style paintings to Soviet realist sculptures and everything in between.
 Keep your eyes peeled and camera ready.
 There are even tours that take you to the best stations but you may want another day to enjoy this.

 For some destinations, like the TV Tower, you will need to take local overground trains.
 These are easy to navigate, with signs in English as well as Cyrillic.
-If you are feeling adventurous, you can take these further a friend…all the way to St Petersburg if you are really aiming for a crazy day trip.
+If you are feeling adventurous, you can take these further afield…all the way to St Petersburg if you are really aiming for a crazy day trip.

 Flagging down a taxi is pretty uncommon these days in Moscow.
 Instead, most people use a mobile app like Yandex Taxi.
 This comes with all the convenience of waiting in a nice warm building until your car arrives and knowing that there are some safety features to the app.
 Finally, you won’t be scammed…which is nice.